If you are reading this post you probably know that Cloud Academy is a platform based, right now, on AWS learning.

 There is a great article that underlines why OpenStack is not running as it would be supposed to do.
 The lack of leadership is probably the biggest problem of this product: Matt Assay of MongoDB Inc. has a clear idea about this.

 His solution would be Red Hat, but I think that could be just one of the many ways in which OpenStack could be more powerful.

 Building such a complex product in a community ecosystem could be very challenging, it’s clear to me that OpenStack needs a leader that is able to put the ship in the right direction.

-Speaking about more general problems, there is another big mistake that OpenStack is not trying to solve and that is, at the same time, the reason of Amazon AWS’s success.
+Speaking about more general problems, there is another big mistake that OpenStack is not trying to solve and that is, at the same time, the reason for AWS’s success.
 A community of developers that is totally in love with its cloud services.
-In OpenStack this is still something to build from scratch and that could be a real pain.
+In OpenStack, this is still something to build from scratch and that could be a real pain.